SAP/spartacus-docs/_pages/fsa/fsa-spartacus-roadmap.md

 ## Features Planned for Version 2.0 / February 2021

-- Additional Policy Changes - Existing Policy Change Process is extended with two additional changes: add additional drivers and remove coverage
+- Additional Policy Changes - Existing set of policy changes is extended with two additional ones for adding additional driver(s) and removing coverage(s).
-- Claims Integration Enhancement - Enhancement of the claims integration, utilising document upload functionality in Claims use case
+- Claims Integration - Enhancement of the existing claims process by enabling document upload as well as improved integration with SAP Claims Management.
-- Document Upload - Provides document upload feature from FSA SPA UI, upload control supporting upload, progress bar for uploaded, download or remove of uploaded documents.
+- Document Upload - Enablement of document upload in FSA SPA UI via an upload control supporting upload, download and removal of uploaded documents.
-- Invoice Payment - New Payment Method introduced and also supported in integration with S4I
+- Invoice Payment - New payment method is made available in the quotation process and also integrated with SAP S/4 HANA.
-- Order Splitting - Offers possibility to combine insurance and banking products with some 3rd party products, supporting different order processes
+- Order Splitting - Possibility for a combined offering of financial services products with third-party services/products, as well as support for different fulfillment options per product type.

 ### Future Outlook - Q2 2021 and Later